WimPouw/kineticsvoice/README.md

 ## 🔄 Reproducibility

 This project uses `renv` to ensure computational reproducibility.
-To reproduce our analysis environment:
+To reproduce our exact analysis environment:

 1. **Clone this repository**:
    ```